Buying a car with a lien

 If the seller pays off the loan before the purchase

-The sale can proceed more easily if the seller of the vehicle simply pays off their auto loan and obtains the title before the sale.
+The sale can proceed easily if the vehicle’s seller pays off their auto loan and obtains the title before the sale, eliminating the lien.
 However, this option isn’t possible for some people, especially those who owe tens of thousands of dollars on a newer car or those who owe more than the car is worth.

 If, for example, the seller owes $20,000 on a car that sells privately for $17,000, they will still have to pay the lender $20,000 — $3,000 more than they’re getting from the sale.
 In such cases, the seller may choose to refinance the remainder of the auto loan into an unsecured loan, like a personal loan, in order to have the auto loan discharged.

 However you handle this situation, be sure to write up a contract that addresses how the lien will be removed or transferred.
-While it’s not required in all states, it is still a good idea to create a bill of sale outlining the transaction.
+While it’s not required in all states, creating a bill of sale outlining the transaction is still wise.
 Make sure that it is dated and signed by both parties so everyone has a record of the sale.

-You may be able to use a third-party escrow service to handle the financial side of this transaction.
+To further learn how to protect yourself when buying a car with a lien, you may look into using a third-party escrow service to handle the financial side of this transaction.
 An escrow service will help ensure that the money for the sale is transferred securely.
 Just be aware that escrow companies charge fees for their services — and set it up with the seller to ensure you are both using a legitimate company.

 How to check if the car you’re buying has a lien